techClick/directoryService/README.md

 CLASSIC DIRECTORY SERVICE.

-An 72-Hour Task given to me by Motus Technologies as a test for a Lead Software Developement Position.
+An 72-Hour Task given to me by Motus Technologies as a test for a Software Developement Position.
 Ensure to place all files in a folder called "workMotus", and "searchlistings.php" in a folder called "MTLsearchAPI" located in "/workMotus".
 You can test the completed project and it's functionalities directly by going to the page: